vinimakhijapt-code/Healthcare_data_analysis/README.md

 order by avg_billingamount desc
 ```

-Results - Patient count and average billing amount both showed a similarly narrow spread (~3-4%) between the highest and lowest hospitals — consistent with the minimal variation observed across other dimensions (months, hospitals overall).
+Results - Patient count and average billing amount both showed a similarly narrow spread (~3-4%), consistent with the minimal variation observed across other dimensions (months, hospitals overall).
 This further supports the conclusion that this synthetic dataset was generated with fairly uniform distributions, rather than reflecting genuine differences in hospital scale or pricing.

 ## Key Findings